nhsx/nccid-cleaning/README.md

 Data ingestion tools that generate tabular patient clinical data and imaging metadata files (.csv) are available in the submodule `etl.py`.

 The detailed workflow for generating these files is explained in `notebooks/ingestion.ipynb`.
-Before running the ingestion notebook it is recommended that you edit the `training_data` path within the `config.ini` file to point to your local NCCID data location.
+Before running the ingestion notebook you may wish to setup an environment variable (e.g., in your .bashrc) for `NCCID_DATA_DIR` which points to the location of the NCCID data in your local file system.

-To use the ingestion tools, the directory tree for your `training_data` should have the same structure as the original NCCID S3 bucket.
+To use the ingestion tools, the directory tree for your `NCCID_DATA_DIR` should have the same structure as the original NCCID S3 bucket.
 If you have split your data, e.g., into train/test sets, the ingestion pipeline can be run separately for each sample as long as they have the same directory structure as the NCCID S3 bucket.